Once, I had a barber I really liked.

 No, I did not turn and give a rousing, self-righteous speech, though I’ve often wondered if I should have.
 But I knew this guy was a died-in-the-wool redneck and proud of it.
 I knew from his attitude and general stubborn demeanor the speech would do no good.

 So I voted with my feet, never to return.
 And millions cheered.

 Of course, I’m making fun of my little stand.
-And yes, it was quite a small one.
-And while somehow racism has managed to survive the big woopin’ I gave it that day (yes, that’s sarcasm there), I think it was important, at least for me, that I take it…even though I should have stood up much earlier.
+And yes, it was quite a small one, and not noble in the least.
+And while somehow racism has managed to survive the big woopin’ I gave it that day (yes, that’s sarcasm there), I think it was important, at least for me, that I take that stand…although I should have stood up much earlier.

 I was offended for every African-American I have known and respected, for my black brother-in-law, and for the black teenager who lives in my home and for whom I’m a foster dad.
 Most of all, I was offended as an American, that someone would speak of our president in such a disrespectful manner.
 More than insulting Mr. Obama, it insulted me that my barber thought I would ever be OK with him speaking such filth in my presence.